pauladixon/reactions/notes.md

         - the only thing you absolutely need to use class based components for is 'error boundaries'.
             - error boundaries are react components that catch javascript errors anywhere in the child component tree. they log those errors, they display a fallback UI instead of the component tree that crashed.
             - they catch a lot of errors during rendering and in lifecycle methods and in constructors of the entire tree below them. they're pretty neat, but you need class based components for them because there aren't any hooks geared for them yet.
+        - function components are light weight and faster than class based components.
     - what is a higher ordered component (HOC)?
         - this is a function that takes IN a component and it returns a new component. it is used for reusing component logic and it isn't a react API thing its just a pattern that emerged within react.
     - what is a portal?